ZarretKieran/zarretkieran-hw3/README.md

 ## Getting Started

-First, run the development server:
+First, cd into the project root, then run the development server:

 ```bash
 npm run dev